Custom homes

 Best fit

-The most successful homes are not usually the ones with the most features.
-They are the ones where structure, orientation, room relationships, storage, and finish direction support each other from the start.
+The best houses aren't the ones with the most features.
+They're the ones where structure, orientation, room relationships, storage, and finish direction all point at the same thing.

 Site and setting

-Views, light, grade, setbacks, and approach matter because they affect daily comfort just as much as square footage does.
+Views, light, grade, setbacks, and approach affect daily comfort as much as square footage does.
+We plan around them before we plan around them.

 Daily living